ices-tools-dev/echoSMs/docs/usage.md

 ## Running a model

-Each echoSMs model expects input parameters that define the particulars of the model (e.g., size, shape, material properties, etc).
+Each echoSMs model expects input parameters that define the model (e.g., size, shape, material properties, etc).
 These can be provided in three ways:

 - A Python **dictionary** with an entry for each parameter,
-- A Pandas **DataFrame** with columns for each required parameter and a row for each model run to be done,
+- A Pandas **DataFrame** with columns for each parameter and a row for each model run,
-- An Xarray **DataArray** with as many dimensions as required parameters.
-The parameter values are given by the DataArray coordinate variables.
+- An Xarray **DataArray** with as many dimensions as parameters.
+The parameter values are in the DataArray coordinate variables.

 To use a model, you need to know what parameters it requires.
 These are documented in the `calculate_ts_single` function that each model has (refer to the echoSMS [API reference](../api_reference) for details).
 The units for numerical parameters will always follow the echoSMs unit [convention](../conventions/#units).
 For example, the MSSModel, when simulating the scattering from a pressure release sphere, needs the following parameters: